In this guide I’ll be taking apart an Acer Aspire 5517 laptop.

 After both antenna cable disconnected, you remove two screws securing the wireless card and pull the wireless card from the slot.

-REMOVING AND REPLACING LAPTOP KEYBOARD.
+REMOVING AND REPLACING THE KEYBOARD.

 Carefully lift up the power button cover with a sharp object as it shown on the following picture.